Table Of Contents

 Termite Baiting Systems

 There are many termite baiting systems available, depending on your geographical location, the size of your family, and also the severity of your termite problem.
 One popular method of pest extermination is with baits.
 These baits can come in the form of sticky traps or liquid pesticides.
 Be sure to do your homework on which product would be best for your particular situation.
-Also, keep in mind that liquid pesticides tend to stay in the soil longer and could potentially poison your veggies or kill your kids or pets if they accidentally ingest them.
+Also, keep in mind that liquid pesticides tend to stay in the soil longer and could potentially poison your veggies or kill your pets if they accidentally ingest them.

 Which Type Of Bait?

 Once you have identified some potential areas of infestation, dig up around two feet of the soil around your structure and pour a bit of wood-worm bait into the hole every couple of days.
 Woodworm bait attracts termites, so it is an effective and economical method of termite control.
-Another effective way to protect yourself from termite infestation is to invest in a quality termite baiting system.
+Another effective way to protect your home from termite infestation is to invest in a quality termite baiting system.

 The chemicals used for termite control are called termiticides.
 These chemicals are commonly made from fumigants.
 Termiticides are widely used for killing termites because they are more effective than many other termite control methods.

-Subterranean termite’s termite infestations can occur underground and below the ground.
+Subterranean termite infestations can occur below the ground.
 Dark, damp environments characterize them, and their preferred food is cellulose.
 They are often found under mounds of wet leaves, sticks, stumps, logs, tree bark, or grass.
 They can also be found in crawlspaces, basements, attics, and in houses built above ground.

 Termite control becomes very difficult when dealing with flying ants.
-This termite species is most active in summer when they come out of their tunnel to find moisture and food sources.
+This termite species is most active in summer when they come out of their tunnels to find moisture and food sources.
 They can cause tremendous damage to structures because of their size and ability to move around.
 As a result, they can also affect houses, buildings, roads, bridges, and trees.

 Are Termite Treatments Safe?

 Termite baiting systems do what you imagine.
-Their function is to bring down and kill termites with a concentrated spray.
+Their function is to kill termites with a concentrated spray.
 But unlike other, less conventional types of extermination and pest control methods, termite baiting systems are cleverly devised to work with termite behavior.
 This is why termite baiting is one of the most cost-effective and successful types of pest control.